4 tips for you and your child to survive the shot experience

 Why?
 Over the past three flu seasons, the nasal spray vaccine failed to protect against some of the most prominent strains of the flu virus.
 And the effectiveness of the nasal spray was only 3 percent last year, while the injection was 63 percent effective.

-“Children age 6 months and older need to receive the flu shot to help protect against getting the flu,” said Amy L. Garlove, M.D., pediatrician, Norton Children’s Hospital Medical Associates – Brownsboro.
+“Children age 6 months and older need to receive the flu shot to help protect against getting the flu,” said Amy L. Garlove, M.D., pediatrician, Norton Children’s Hospital Medical Group – Brownsboro.
 “If you’re pregnant or breastfeeding, it’s very important to get the shot because it will help protect your baby in those first six months.”

 The start of the flu season often is unpredictable, so pediatricians recommend your child get the flu shot as soon as it is available, usually starting in mid-September.